fefi95/InteligenciaArtificial/proyecto3/README.txt

-minisat/        Contains minisat project encode.cpp      Encoding the problem so it can be use by Minisat decode.cpp      Decoding of the solution given by minisat runproject.sh   Shell scrip that reads input file a gives a solution for all the
+minisat/        Contains minisat project encode.cpp      Encoding the problem so it can be use by Minisat decode.cpp      Decoding of the solution given by minisat runproject.sh   Shell script that reads input file a gives a solution for all the
                 problems in that file

 ================================================================================